 app-spm.com

-Depending on your current configuration, the most common directives you will need to modify are:
+Depending on how things are set up now, the most common directives you'll need to update are:

 Update your CSP policy

-file, an NGINX or Apache server, add the Shopimind domains to your Content-Security-Policy
+If you use a .htaccess, an NGINX or Apache server, add Shopimind domains to your Content-Security-Policy directive.

 Test your configuration

-Check that page views are correctly reported in your dashboard.
+Make sure page views are correctly showing up in your dashboard.

-Check that the images of the pop-ins or ShopiMind Smart-Contents are displayed correctly on your store.
+Check that pop-in or ShopiMind Smart-Contents images show up correctly on your store.

-If you have any questions or need further assistance, our support team is at your disposal.
+If you have any questions or need more help, our support team is here for you.